PalMassimo/PlatformMusic/README.md

 ---

 ### Author
-The whole code is developed and manteined by Massimo Palmisano
+The whole code is developed and maintained by Massimo Palmisano

 ---